Brand mascots: The world’s most famous mascot logos

 The Laughing Cow (Laughing Cow) Logo

-The Laughing Cow holds a special place in the realm of brand mascots.
-This jubilant red cow has been synonymous with the brand for over a century since 1921.
-Its vibrant presence has ensured the brand’s visibility and recall value over the years.
+The Laughing Cow holds a special place in the world of brand mascots.
+This cheerful red cow has been synonymous with the brand since 1921.
+Its striking presence has ensured brand recognition and memorability over the years.

 The M&M’s (Mars)